ocaml/ocaml.org/data/tutorials/getting-started/2_01_toplevel.md

 ---
 id: toplevel-introduction
 title: Introduction to the OCaml Toplevel
+short_title: Introduction to the OCaml Toplevel
 description: |
   This page will give you a brief introduction to the OCaml toplevel.
 category: "Tooling"
 ---

-# Introduction to the OCaml Toplevel

 An OCaml toplevel is a chat between the user and OCaml.
 The user writes OCaml code, and UTop evaluates it.
 This is why it is also called a Read-Eval-Print-Loop (REPL).
 Several OCaml toplevels exist, like `ocaml` and `utop`.
 We recommend using UTop, which is part of the [OCaml Platform](/docs/platform) toolchain.